Lots of people usually invest in silver or wear it as jewelry, but there is way more to silver than you think. Listed below is ten facts silver.

-Other uses for silver are in solar cells, telescopes, microscopes, and mirrors because it is very shiny.
+Silver is used in solar cells, telescopes, microscopes, and mirrors because it is very shiny.
 It is the most reflective of elements.
-You know what makes silver even shinier is after a good polishing.
-It can reflect up to 95% of the visible light spectrum.
+You know what makes silver even shiner when it is polished it can reflect up to 95% of the visible light spectrum.
 Even though silver is very shiny, it is a poor reflector of ultraviolet light.

 Silver made its first debut around 5000 BC.

 Silver can exist in many forms.
 They include nuggets or crystals.
 Electrum is what happens when silver occurs naturally with gold.
 Silver typically happens in copper, lead, or even zinc ores.